 There are a wide variety of 2D applications available for free for game developers.
 Here we are going to look at a bunch of different 2D applications, including bitmap, vector and pixel art 2D paint applications.
 We have also compiled a list of 2D animation applications and other free game dev resources.
 Of course, every application appearing here will all be available in a free form to make this list.

 Paint and Image Manipulation Applications

-Previously a commercial application, Autodesk have made it free.
+Previously a commercial application, Autodesk has made it free.
 It’s a natural media painting/drawing application available for Windows and Mac.

 GNU Image Manipulation Program is a general purpose image manipulation and drawing application.
 It’s open source, available for Windows, Mac, and Linux and often referred to as the open source alternative to Photoshop.
 In recent years, GIMP has gotten a lot of improvements on the UI side of things.

 Fire Alpaca is a free painting application for Windows and MacOS.
 I did a hands-on video with FireAlpaca available here.

 Krita is an open source paint application that recently gained animation and vector graphics support.
 Krita is also cross-platform, available for Linux, Windows, and Mac.
 Krita has improved massively in the last couple of years.